Scholarly Writing Retreats

 What TEFD provides: A welcome to faculty, help getting settled, and $5 tickets redeemable for refreshments and light snacks at the café on the ground floor or Campus Center.

-Facilities in the Faculty Commons: Ample seating at large tables, four workstations with computers, two collaborative workrooms, wireless Internet access, a scanner and copier/printer, student workers who can provide basic technology support, and a peaceful view of the Pioneer Valley.
+Facilities in the Faculty Commons: Ample seating at large tables, four workstations with computers, two collaborative workrooms, wireless Internet access, a scanner and copier/printer, and a peaceful view of the Pioneer Valley.
 Entry to the Faculty Commons requires a valid UMass Amherst faculty or librarian UCard.
 Please complete this simple online registration process required by the library to have your UCard programmed for entry.

 For upcoming retreat dates, please see our calendar.
-Registration opens in advance of each upcoming date.
+Registration is open in advance of each upcoming Scholarly Writing Retreat.